Display-Lab/knowledge-base/vignettes/social_loss_vignette/readme.md

 ## Message templates
 Message templates represent a possible motivational message that a precision feedback system can send.
 There are two message templates that the precision feedback system can access for this vignette:

-A. The [Lost Peer Average](https://github.com/Display-Lab/knowledge-base/blob/social_loss/message_templates/lost_peer_average.json) message template contains the following message: "Your performance dropped below the peer average for the measure [measure name]".
+A. The [Drop Below Peer Average](https://github.com/Display-Lab/knowledge-base/blob/main/message_templates/drop_below_peer_average.json) message template contains the following message: "Your performance dropped below the peer average for the measure [measure name]".
 This message template [is about] (http://purl.obolibrary.org/obo/IAO_0000136) the following features of performance data:
 1. Social comparator element (http://purl.obolibrary.org/obo/psdo_0000045)
 2. Negative performance gap set (http://purl.obolibrary.org/obo/psdo_0000116)
 3. Negative performance trend set (http://purl.obolibrary.org/obo/psdo_0000119)